barrini/definitions/docs/Glossary.md

 **Accounting Practitioner**: A certified public accountant, chartered accountant, or a person with an equivalent license within the country of the Applicant's Jurisdiction of Incorporation or Registration or any jurisdiction where the Applicant maintains an office or physical facility; provided that an accounting standards body in the jurisdiction maintains full (not "suspended" or "associate") membership status with the International Federation of Accountants.

+**Applicant**: The natural person or Legal Entity that applies for (or seeks renewal of) a Certificate.
+Once the Certificate is issued, the Applicant is referred to as the Subscriber.
+For Certificates issued to devices, the Applicant is the entity that controls or operates the device named in the Certificate, even if the device is sending the actual certificate request.

+**Audit Period**: In a period-of-time audit, the period between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
+(This is not the same as the period of time when the auditors are on-site at the CA.).

+**Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor’s opinion on whether an entity’s processes and controls comply with the mandatory provisions of these Requirements.

+**Certificate**: An electronic document that uses a digital signature to bind a public key and an identity.

 **Certificate Management System**: A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.

+**Certificate Policy**: A set of rules that indicates the applicability of a named Certificate to a particular community and/or PKI implementation with common security requirements.

+**Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

 **Certificate System**: A system used by a CA or Delegated Third Party to access, process, or manage data or provide services related to performing: